ssenmosip/mosip-temp-documentation/MOSIP-PRD.md

 * Pre-Registration APIs
 * Registration Processor APIs

-**13. SUMMARY**
+# 13.SUMMARY

 The growing complexities on the government administrative process and need for social inclusion calls for an identity management system.
 Identity management system provide a unique identity to individuals.
 Recent advancements in technology has enable identity management systems to incorporate biometric data.MOSIP is a highly configurable, extensible and secure platform for identity management.

-**14. APPENDICES**
+# 14.APPENDICES
-**15. REFERENCES**
+# 15.REFERENCES

-International Journal of Innovative Research in Engineering & Management (IJIREM) ISSN: 2350-0557, Volume-3, Issue-1, January-2016
+* International Journal of Innovative Research in Engineering & Management (IJIREM) ISSN: 2350-0557, Volume-3, Issue-1, January-2016

-ITU-T Focus Group Digital Financial Services, Review of National Identity Programs
+* ITU-T Focus Group Digital Financial Services, Review of National Identity Programs